The Adderall Crash: What Can I Do to Ease Adderall Withdrawal?

 Misuse of stimulants can result in a person developing a substance use disorder.
 Using stimulants for a long time, even when using them appropriately, can lead to a development of tolerance (the need to use more of the drug to get the same effect one got initially).
 A person may also develop dependence, where their body depends on the drug to function normally.
 If a person suddenly stops using prescription stimulants, they may go through withdrawal.
 This may include symptoms such as:

 - Trouble sleeping

 Affording Detox Just Got Easier

-There are some medications that can assist one in the early phases of withdrawal from Adderall; however, these should only be administered under the supervision of a physician.
+There are some medications that may be beneficial when someone is detoxing from Adderall; however, these should only be taken under the direction of a medical provider.
 This can be done either in an inpatient or outpatient setting.
-The choice of the setting for the medically assisted detox process will depend on the specific case.
-Individuals should discuss their options for detox from Adderall with a licensed, addiction treatment professional.
+Individuals should discuss their options with a licensed treatment professional.

-Treatment can assist with the development of coping strategies and other methods of negotiating withdrawal that can be useful.
+Treatment can assist with the development of coping strategies and relapse prevention plans.

 There are no medications currently approved by the FDA for treating stimulant dependence, but there are some medications that may help treat withdrawal symptoms.
 These medications may be beneficial if someone is having problematic withdrawal symptoms from stopping Adderall use.

 - Modafinil is a mild stimulant that can reduce the fatigue that may be experienced during withdrawal.

 - Propranolol is a beta blocker that can reduce the anxiety that a person may feel during withdrawal.

 - Bupropion is a norepinephrine-dopamine reuptake inhibitor (NDRI) that can help with the unpleasant mood symptoms that may be experienced during withdrawal.